chaos-mesh/website/docs/production-installation-using-helm.md

 :::info

 To upgrade to a specific version of Chaos Mesh, add the `--version x.y.z` parameter after `helm upgrade`.
-For example, `helm install chaos-mesh chaos-mesh/chaos-mesh -n=chaos-mesh --version 2.1.0`.
+For example, `helm upgrade chaos-mesh chaos-mesh/chaos-mesh -n=chaos-mesh --version 2.1.0`.

 :::